Hawai‘i News

 ARTICLE CONTINUES BELOW AD

-Paredes, with Hālau Kekuaokalāʻauʻalaʻiliahi, under the direction of Kumu Haunani and ʻIliahi Paredes, secured the win with a total of 1,161 points.
+Paredes, with Hālau Kekuaokalāʻauʻalaʻiliahi, and under the direction of Kumu Haunani and ʻIliahi Paredes, secured the win with 1,161 points.
 Paredes also captured the Hawaiian Language Award.

 Keoe Momilani Michiko Hoe’s Miss Aloha Hula kahiko performance on April 9, 2026.
 (Kelsey Walling/Big Island Now)